PROGRESS

 When alien vegetation takes over, the problem just grows… and grows… and grows.
 Local plants are smothered, cut off from light and nutrients.
 This is why alien clearing is such an important element of our restoration work — like tackling the spreading bamboo in this video.

 Documenting change in vegetation growth is a notoriously tricky visual problem.
-We’ll be using Google maps, as well as drone and ground level images to record our work.
+We use Google Earth, as well as ground level images, and drone pictures (when we can get them) to record our work.
 And we’ve joined a global movement that tracks restoration change, Restor, which helps us provide from-the-air visuals of our site.
 Check back to see how things change over time.

 Where we’re working